VRT

 International themes with local impact

 There is no 'I' in team.
 Exchanging knowledge and launching projects together lies at the heart of Future Media Hubs.
 On a regular basis, there are inspiration sessions and meeting moments that transcend busy schedules (and time zones).
-Meanwhile, more than fifteen international projects have already been launched and discussed within the network.
+Meanwhile, nine international projects have already been launched and discussed within the network.

 Experimenting together is essential for innovation, says head of Future Media Hubs Sarah Geeroms: